Siege of the Soul

 When the Wild Things Stay: Disability, Dependence, and the Imago Dei

-A sweet and kind friend recently sent me an article from Desiring God.
-Beautifully written in places, it encourages young parents in the trenches, referencing the imago Dei and the…
+A sweet and kind friend recently sent me the “Where the Wild Things Are” article from Desiring God.
+Beautifully written in places, it encourages young parents in the…

 4 min read